 Pro Tip: Rent a transient home that is near town, so you can save money from riding a taxi every time you go out.

-- Inns are perfect for solo or duo travellers.
+2. Inns are perfect for solo or duo travelers.
 They’re affordable and offer just what you need for the night—a comfortable place to sleep.
 Most inns are located near town, so you won’t have to worry about transportation.

 Where to Eat in Baguio – Summer Capital of the Philippines